Establishing University Policies

 Responsible Office - the University office/department responsible for administering and updating a University policy.

-University Policy - formally approved guiding or governing principle(s) regarding the conduct of University affairs.
-This definition includes policies that apply University-wide or that impact a substantial portion of the university community, not school or department protocols, rules, or guidelines, even if they are labeled "policies."
-In the event of a conflict between a University policy and a school or department "policy," the University policy will prevail.
+University Policy - a policy that applies University-wide or that impacts a substantial portion of the University community, not including school or department protocols, rules, or guidelines, even if they are labeled "policies."
+In the event of a conflict between a University policy and a school or department "policy," the University policy will control.

 Policy